Hypothyroidism in Cats

 Thyroid glands produce two iodine-containing hormones: T3 and T4.
 These hormones affect many of the processes in your cat’s body and regulate metabolic rate.
 When a cat has hyperthyroidism, the body produces too much of the thyroid hormones, and bodily processes speed up.
 With hypothyroidism, which occurs when there is too little thyroid hormone, bodily processes slow down.
 While hypothyroidism is markedly less common than hyperthyroidism in cats, it can occur, especially as a secondary result of treatment for hyperthyroidism.

-Understanding the symptoms and potential causes of hypothyroidism in cats can help you better monitor your cat’s thyroid function.
+Understanding the symptoms and potential causes of low thyroid production in cats can help you better monitor your cat’s thyroid function.
 This is especially important for owners of cats who have previously been treated for hyperthyroidism.

 Here are some common signs of hypothyroidism in cats:

 Because thyroid hormones affect how all the organ systems in your cat’s body function, a decrease in these hormones typically slows systems down.
 Slower metabolism can lead to lethargy, mental dullness, hair loss, decreased appetite, lower-than-normal body temperature, and sometimes even a decreased heart rate.
-Obesity is especially common in cats who develop the disease as a result of treatment for hyperthyroidism.
+Because the cat’s metabolism is slowed down, obesity is a common side effect of hypothyroidism.

 Cats born with hypothyroidism, or who develop it when they are very young, may exhibit signs of hypothyroidism like dwarfing, constipation, lethargy, mental dullness, and a decreased heart rate.

-Most cats with hypothyroidism develop the condition as a result of treatment for hyperthyroidism.
+Ironically, most cats develop hypothyroidism as a result of treatment for hyperthyroidism.
 However, some cats can be born with the disease or can develop it at a young age.
+Hypothyroidism is classified as either congenital (had since birth) or acquired (developed after being born).

 Most common causes of hypothyroidism in cats: